 Marshalls donated stone from their Howley Park Quarry and Kirklees College offered its facilities for stone carving workshops to be run by local sculptors Melanie Wilks and Dave Bradbury.

 The programme ran from September 2013 – November 2014.
-The Kirklees College Digital Media students made a documentary about the project as part of their course and this can be found on YouTube as well as the Beyond Graffiti website.
+The Kirklees College Digital Media students made a documentary about the project as part of their course and this can be found on YouTube.

 The participants were tasked to record their experiences on the project’s facebook page and many did so; others added comments to the project’s website blog.